 Your attendance at the Annual Meeting is desired whether your holdings are large or small.
-We encourage shareholders to take an active interest in NETSOL and we would appreciate your vote on the enclosed proxy card or via phone, or via the Internet or through our transfer agent, AST.
+We encourage shareholders to take an active interest in NETSOL and we would appreciate your vote on the proxy card or via phone, or via the Internet or through our proxy solicitor, DF King.
 If you plan to vote at the Annual Meeting by proxy, please either sign date and mail the enclosed Proxy in the enclosed envelope or by visiting www.proxyvote.com, as soon as possible.
-We are monitoring the COVID vaccine rollout efforts within California and nationwide and will comply with state and local mandates as it relates to holding in-person gatherings at the time of the event.
 Thank you and we look forward to seeing you at the Annual Meeting.

-Dated: April 11, 2022 Calabasas, California
+Dated: April 13, 2023 Calabasas, California